kuiper2000/tropical-dynamics/_sources/Variability/ENSO.md

 ```

 ## Background
 The earliest record of El Nino Southern oscillation was by a sailor in Peru back in 1892, long before its theory was developed.
 It wasn't until 1969, that Jacob Bjerknes proposed a conceptual model for positive feedback in tropical air-sea interaction.
 The ENSO theory is more completed when Drs.
 Mark Cane and Stephan Zebiak proposed a series of modeling frameworks, which incorporates (1) atmosphere, (2) ocean mixed layer, and (3) thermocline.
-Building on their prototype ENSO model, two schools of theory were proposed to explain the observed variability: (1) Delayed oscillation by Dr. David Battisti, and (2) Recharge-discharge oscillator by Dr. Fei-Fei Jin.
+Building on their prototype ENSO model, two schools of theory were proposed to explain the observed variability: (1) Wave theory and (2) Recharge-discharge of warm water volume.
+Among the wave theories, the Delayed oscillator by Drs.
+Max Suarez, Paul S. Schopf, David Battisti, and Anthony Hirts is the most famous.
+The recharge-discharge oscillator is proposed by Dr. Fei-Fei Jin (also Tim Li in the following year).

 ## Recharge-Discharge Mechanism